 SWP in its MRTU filing to FERC requested that UFE be allocated load based costs also.
 In the filing SWP provided concept of “Gross Demand” incorporating metered demand and UFE that would replace Metered Demand for the purpose of cost allocation.

 FERC did not disagree with the concept but rejected the case because the issue was raised late.
-A similar request was made by SWP with respect to WECC/NERC cost allocation, FERC accepted SWP’s proposal and ordered CAISO to file compliance with the provision that metered demand and UFE would be allocated WECC/NERC charges
+A similar request was made by SWP with respect to WECC/NERC cost allocation, FERC accepted SWP’s proposal and ordered CAISO to file compliance with the provision that metered demand and UFE would be allocated WECC/NERC charges.

+Subject to Ranking

 Multiple SCs at a Single Meter